Apple releases "Mountain Lion" Mac software

 Mountain Lion, first unveiled in June during Apple's annual Worldwide Developers Conference, is available as an upgrade from the previous two operating systems -- Lion and Snow Leopard -- for $19.99.
 Macs purchased on or after June 11 will receive a free upgrade, the company said.

-The update includes more than 200 new features, including integration with iCloud, desktop versions of Messages and Game Center, a new Notification Center, according to a press release.
+The update includes more than 200 new features, including integration with iCloud, desktop versions of Messages and Game Centre, a new Notification Centre, according to a press release.

 A future update for the new operating system will bring Facebook directly onto the Mac, the company said.